renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Because of this, the Kingdoms' politics can be incredibly treacherous, as different power-blocks jostle for control.

-Only sometimes can one King credibly claim rulership over all (or just *enough*) of the Kingdoms to claim the title of High King---and such a High King's rule is often tenuous, as they will never be without enemies, rivals and usurpers.
+Only sometimes can one King credibly claim rulership over all (or just *enough*) of the Kingdoms to claim the title of High King – and such a High King's rule is often tenuous, as they will never be without enemies, rivals and usurpers.

 There have been three High Kingships in the Kingdoms' history.
 There first High Kingship lasted from CY 255 to CY 281; this short-lived dynasty collapsed 10 years after passing form its founder to its first heir, rent apart by an internal power struggle.
 The second High Kingship lasted from CY 361 to CY 435; these High Kings were substantially more warlike, and were in constant conflict with both the Dragonshire to their east and the Goblin Kings to their South.
 The second Kingship collapsed after a series of disastrous military adventures between CY 429-CY 433.
 The third High Kingship began in CY 695, and has lasted to the present day.
 This High Kingship had good relations with the Dragonshire, and now has good relations with the Commonwealth.

 The Kingdoms can be roughly divided between their western and eastern halves.
 The western Kingdoms are relatively open; they have benefited heavily from trade with the Commonwealth, and have little interest in conflict with their wealthy and powerful neighbor.
 Unsurprisingly, the present High King hails from a city-state in the western Kingdoms.

 The eastern Kingdoms are far more cruel; the Three Cities that built the Empire lie in the eastern portion, and to this day many of the residents there are quick to believe that humans should hold dominion over all other races (and that those whose ancestors built the Empire should hold dominion over all other humans).